Preventing/Reducing Cheating In Online Testing

 - If your school has an honor code, present it to students prior to each exam.
 Establish a culture of honesty early on - if the instructor has openly explained that cheating is unacceptable and has created an environment where cheating is difficult, students are much less likely to attempt it.

 - Apply a password to the online exam and verbally provide students the password just prior to the start.
-This prevents someone from accessing the exam outside of the presence of the teacher or proctor.
+This prevents students from accessing the exam outside of the presence of the teacher or proctor.

 - Require students to use Respondus LockDown Browser™ for online exams.
 Respondus LockDown Browser™ is a custom browser that locks down the testing environment within the learning management system.
 It prevents Internet searches, accessing notes or other applications on the computer, or copying the exam questions themselves, among other things.
 For more information on, click here.